natfoam/lib/publish-ws/README.md

 Compare to other tools

-- [cargo-publish-all](https://gitlab.com/torkleyy/cargo-publish-all).
-It doesn't publish a `README.md` file.
+- [cargo-publish-all](https://gitlab.com/torkleyy/cargo-publish-all) doesn't publish a `README.md` file.
-- [cargo-workspaces](https://github.com/pksunkara/cargo-workspaces).
-It does require one version for all packages.
+- [cargo-workspaces](https://github.com/pksunkara/cargo-workspaces) requires one version for all packages.

 ## Limitations